zengersoong/Flutter-Psychology-Experiment-Application/README.md

-# Pyschology 02.218 Application For Course Project
+# Flutter Application For Introduction to Pyschology 02.218 Course Project
 ### Flutter Introduction Screen and Card Flip with sound Effects
 Colours and Memory is the title of our project.
 This flutter application is designed to be a simple application for users to flip the cards and memorise nonwords with or without colours.
 __*Preview of the application here*__